Querijn/BottyMcBotface/data/message.markdown

 6. You can follow the updates of the forum posts in #external-activity.
 7. Be sure to read the rules! #rules-faq

+Finally, even though Riot Games doesn't endorse any libraries, we want you to be able to contact the developers of libraries.
+If you want to discuss something about a specific library, you can mention the developers of that library, if available.
+For example, you can mention the Cassiopeia devs with `@Cassiopeia devs`.
+This is **not** for debugging your application, but for discussions about the library itself.
+The available mentions are `@Cassiopeia devs`, `@Kayn devs` and `@Orianna devs`.

 The commands I have right now are: